Kisgus/Kisgus.github.io/_posts/2018-7-24-Care-Economy.md

 ---
 layout: post
-title: Entering the Care Economy
+title: Entering the Caring Economy
 ---

 ![_config.yml]({{ site.baseurl }}/images/Group.png)

+Whereas the **Sharing Economy**, has been conqured by IP protected monapolistic multi-sided platforms such as Facebook, Uber, Airbnb the **Caring Economy** represents fundamental different values.

 ## Kick-off meetup in Caux